How to Create a Watchdog in Python

 I hope this article helped you after we explored in depth the available features of watchdog and pygtail libraries.

-It is worthy to note that by extending the described functionalities, you may associate an alerting mechanism or play a sound whenever a fatal error occurs in one of your log files.
+It is worth noting that by extending the described functionalities, you may associate an alerting mechanism or play a sound whenever a fatal error occurs in one of your log files.
 By doing so, when an observation is pinpointed, the configured workflow or alert will be triggered automatically.

 You can extend the functions elaborated in this tutorial by adding an alerting mechanism based on the patterns found in the monitored files; this can be achieved using several mechanisms like: